Train to teach if you do not have a degree

 You need QTS to teach in maintained primary, secondary and special schools in England (schools funded by local authorities).

 As part of selecting your undergraduate degree course, you’ll need to decide if you want to train to teach at a primary or secondary level.
-Learn about deciding who to teach.
+Explore:

 Qualifications vary depending on the course.
 For example, you could get QTS with a: